normanjaeckel/TextBauStein/README.md

 ## Usage

-Checkout the code and let your favorite Webserver deliver the `index.html` and the `assets` directory.
+Checkout the code and let your favorite webserver deliver the `index.html` and the `assets` directory.
 That's all.

 If you have [Python](https://www.python.org/), [Elm](https://elm-lang.org/) and